Ultra Bike France® — brand identity and art direction hero

 [05 — website UX & digital experience]

-The new website was rebuilt with one priority: get someone from "I'm curious" to "I'm registered" in the fewest steps possible.
-The homepage now opens with the concept, shows the five challenges with dates and CTAs, and integrates the registration flow directly.
-No external redirects.
-No confusion.
-A countdown to the next event creates urgency, testimonials from past riders build trust, and the FAQ answers the questions that used to send people away.
+The new website was built with one priority: get someone from "I'm curious" to "I'm registered" in the fewest steps possible.
+The homepage opens with the concept, shows the five challenges with dates and CTAs, and integrates the registration flow directly.

 Looking to brand your cycling event?